Vcky4/maigie/docs/architecture/monorepo.md

 ## Notes

-* Keep a small, well-documented `types` lib so web & mobile share DTOs and reduce drift.
+* Keep a small, well-documented `types` lib for shared DTOs.
 * Use Nx tasks to run lint/test/build for affected projects.